Smartos-hub/kits/README.md

-# Reactjs UIKIT
+# Reactjs KIT

-Enouvo React UIKIT with:
+Smartos KIT with:

 - Typescript
-- React
-- Antd

 ## Description

 Package contains the base eslint configuration using for ReactJS project

 ## How to install

-`yarn add @enouvo/react-uikit`